phuzums/BookDatabase/README.md

  - Added Sales Data selection to reports menu
  - Added a getter function for CurrentNetProfit
  - Removed debug menu from root (though it can still be accessed by entering '88'
+ - Kinda sorta did polymorphism?
+Yusuf plz check it >_<
+ - Added SORT_METHOD::SIMPLE for the base class to have
+ - ^tried to use myDB as a baseclass to print stuff

  TODO :
  - x Maybe have sort by wholesale cost too?